EMBRYOPSIDA Pirani & Prado

 1. Illicium L.

-Shrubs or trees; plants Al accumulators; (pits vestured); nodes 1:1; branching on previous innovation; leaves pseudoverticillate, lamina margins entire; P (7-)12-many; A (7-10); pollen isopolar; G (5-)7-15(-21), pseudo-whorled, basi-laterally connate, residual axis massive; G occlusion also by postgenital fusion; ovule 1/carpel, near basal, parietal tissue ca 6 cells across; fruit an explosive follicle; seed with a circular cap, endocarp palisade, lignified; testa multiplicative; endosperm lacking starch, develops in chalazal half [?level].
+Shrubs or trees; plants Al accumulators; (pits vestured); nodes 1:1; branching on previous innovation; leaves pseudoverticillate, lamina margins entire; P (7-)12-many; A (7-10); pollen isopolar; G (5-)7-15(-21), pseudo-whorled, basi-laterally connate, residual axis massive; G occlusion also by postgenital fusion; ovule 1/carpel, near basal, parietal tissue ca 6 cells across; fruit an explosive follicle; seed with a circular cap, endocarp palisade, lignified; testa multiplicative; endosperm first cell wall oblique, develops mostly from chalazal cell, starch 0.

 1/42.
 South East Asia to W. Malesia, S.E.
 U.S.A., E. Mexico, Greater Antilles (map: from Wood 1972).
 [Photo - Flower, Fruit.]